DennisKinuthia/shoe_store_flutter_ui/README.md

 ### How to manually test this

 1. Clone this repository - `git clone <repository url>`
-2. Install dependenci.
-Run `flutter pub get` on the root directory
+2. Install dependencies Run `flutter pub get` on the root directory
 3. Launch the IOS emulator
 4. Run the app and test the app